oracle/truffleruby/test/truffle/docker/README.md

 * `--build-arg REBUILD_IMAGES=true` if you want to rebuild images (you do with EE)
 * `--build-arg TEST_BRANCH=master` unless you want to test against the tag for the GraalVM version

+See [the installation instructions](../../doc/user/installing.md) to see where to get the files if you aren't testing your own build.

 Docker will need to run the container with at least 8 GB of RAM if you are using virtualisation, to give enough space for the native image to build.